IBM-Cloud/DevOps-Services-Docs/tutorials/livesync/index.md

 1. On the run bar, click the debug icon <img class="inline"  src="./images/debug_icon.png"  alt="The debug tools icon">.
 ![Debug tools console](images/debug_console.png)
+2. Click **Suspend** to temporarily suspend the app so that the debugger can connect to it.
-2. Select an option to manage the runtime of your app or begin debugging.
+3. Select an option to continue.

  * If you click **Open Shell**, a Bash shell is displayed.
 In the shell, you can access the container that your app is running in.
 You can remotely run diagnostic shell commands to administer your app.